 In addition to ODSP benefits, you may also qualify to receive other provincial and federal benefits such as the GST/HST credit, Canada Child Benefit, and the Ontario Trillium Benefit/Trillium Drug Program.

-Several of the proposed changes to the Ontario Disability Support Program have been put on hold with no updates on when ODSP benefits may be increased.
+While several proposed changes to the Ontario Disability Support Program have been put on hold, ODSP benefits increased by 5% in September 2022.

 ODSP Emergency Benefits

-Some ODSP recipients who do not receive the CERB were eligible for an extra $100 monthly payment (single) or $200 (for a family) in 2020.
+Some ODSP recipients who did not receive the CERB were eligible for an extra $100 monthly payment (single) or $200 (for a family) in 2020.

 To inquire about this extra payment, call 1-888-444-2412 or email [email protected].

-ODSP recipients who receive CERB payments will have the first $200 exempt from clawback and a 50% clawback rate for each additional dollar.
+ODSP recipients who received CERB payments had the first $200 exempt from clawback and a 50% clawback rate for each additional dollar.

-ODSP recipients who receive the monthly Canada Emergency Student Benefit (CESB) have the first $200 exempt and see a 50% clawback of benefits for amounts exceeding $200.
+ODSP recipients who received the monthly Canada Emergency Student Benefit (CESB) had the first $200 exempt and see a 50% clawback of benefits for amounts exceeding $200.